devops329/devops/instruction/jestAdvanced/jestAdvanced.md

 If your code functionality is based on dates, time, or timeouts then Jest provides you with the ability to override the runtime execute of those functions.
 The Jest fake times put you in control of when time moves forward.

-To use the the fake times call `jest.useFakeTimers` and set any of the various [options](https://jestjs.io/docs/jest-object#jestusefaketimersfaketimersconfig).
+To use the fake times call `jest.useFakeTimers` and set any of the various [options](https://jestjs.io/docs/jest-object#jestusefaketimersfaketimersconfig).

 Make sure you reset the timers back to a real implementation when you are done by calling `jest.useRealTimers`.